 Kassie Spencer, MBA, CPA

-Kassie Spencer, assistant director of finance and administration, is actively involved in the financial and human resources management for the college, including budgeting, forecasting, funds analysis, process improvement, hiring, and performance management.
+Kassie Spencer, associate director of finance and administration, is actively involved in the financial and human resources management for the college, including budgeting, forecasting, funds analysis, process improvement, hiring, and performance management.

 Prior to her role as assistant director, Kassie worked for Crowe Horwath LLP as a Senior Staff Tax Accountant and as the department administration manager for the Department of Applied and Computational Mathematics and Statistics (ACMS) within the College of Science.
 A graduate of Saint Mary’s College in 2007, Kassie obtained a CPA designation in 2009 and received her Master of Business Administration from Indiana University - South Bend in 2014.